Arun Jaitley Cricket Stadium: Records

 In 1952, playing against Pakistan, Hemu Adhikari and Ghulam Ahmed were involved in a record tenth wicket stand of 111 runs – a record that still stands.
-In 1965, S Venkataraghavan, in his debut series, demolished the New Zealand line up with figures of 8 for 72 and 4 for 80.
-In 1969–70, Bishen Singh Bedi and Erapalli Prasanna combined to spin India to a famous seven wicket win over Australia, the duo picking 18 wickets between themselves.
+In 1965, S Venkataraghavan, in his debut series, demolished the New Zealand line-up with figures of 8 for 72 and 4 for 80.
+In 1969–70, Bishen Singh Bedi and Erapalli Prasanna combined to spin India to a famous seven-wicket win over Australia, the duo picking 18 wickets between themselves.

 In 1981, Geoff Boycott surpassed Gary Sobers' world record test aggregate.

 In 1983, Sunil Gavaskar hit his 29th test ton in this ground to equal Don Bradman's then record tally of 29 centuries.

 In 1999, Anil Kumble took all 10 wickets in an innings against Pakistan, to become only the second bowler to achieve this feat after Jim Laker.

 In December 2005, Sachin Tendulkar scored his 35th test century against Sri Lanka to break Sunil Gavaskar record of the most test centuries.

 2009 Dangerous pitch

 On 27 December 2009, an ODI match between India and Sri Lanka was called off because pitch conditions were classed as unfit to host a match.
-Based on match referee's report of the match, the ground was banned by the International Cricket Council (ICC) for 12 months.
-International cricket returned as stadium at the 2011 Cricket World Cup.
+Based on the match referee's report of the match, the ground was banned by the International Cricket Council (ICC) for 12 months.
+International cricket returned with the 2011 Cricket World Cup.

 Indian Premier League

-Since 2008 the stadium has been the home of the Delhi Capitals (formerly Delhi Daredevils) of the Indian Premier League.
+Since 2008, the stadium has been the home of the Delhi Capitals (formerly Delhi Daredevils) of the Indian Premier League.

 2017 Smog incident

-During the second day of third test of Sri Lankan cricket team in India in 2017-18 at Delhi, smog forced Sri Lanka cricketers to stop play and wear anti-pollution masks, a rare sight in terms of play interruptions.
+During the second day of the third test of Sri Lankan cricket team in India in 2017-18 at Delhi, smog forced Sri Lanka cricketers to stop play and wear anti-pollution masks, a rare sight in terms of play interruptions.
 Cricketer Lahiru Gamage reported to have shortness of breath.
-Nic Pothas, coach of Sri Lankan cricket team, reported that cricketer Suranga Lakmal had vomited regularly due to severe pollution effect on the Delhi ground.
-There was a haltage of play between 12:32pm to 12:49pm, which caused Indian coach Ravi Shastri to come out to consult with the on-field umpires.
+Nic Pothas, coach of the Sri Lankan cricket team, reported that cricketer Suranga Lakmal had vomited regularly due to the severe pollution effect on the Delhi ground.
+There was a halt of play between 12:32 pm and 12:49 pm, which caused Indian coach Ravi Shastri to come out to consult with the on-field umpires.
 BCCI president C. K. Khanna accused the Sri Lankan team of making fuss while Indian spectators called the team "melodramatic".
 On day 4, India's Mohammed Shami was also seen vomiting on the field.

-Following the match, both participating countries criticised the choice to play the Test in Delhi with the high levels of pollution.
+Following the match, both participating countries criticized the choice to play the Test in Delhi with the high levels of pollution.
 The Sri Lanka manager Asanka Gurusinha said that both teams were using oxygen cylinders in their dressing rooms due to breathing difficulties, and suggested the use of air-quality meters in future fixtures.
 President of the Indian Medical Association, KK Agarwal, said that playing in such conditions could result in lung and heart disease, and recommended the inclusion of atmospheric pollution as a factor in the assessment criteria for a match.